danidiaz/streaming-eversion/README.md

 ## Could you go into more detail?

-Sure.
 There are three related but independent streaming libraries that often go
 together: [pipes](http://hackage.haskell.org/package/pipes), [streaming](http://hackage.haskell.org/package/streaming), and [foldl](http://hackage.haskell.org/package/foldl).

 Of these, the first two are pull-based: you take some (possibly effectful)